 What We Like About AOMGD Guitar String Tuning Peg

 They give a plain guitar a really vintage, interesting look.
-Most importantly, they keep the guitar in tune for longer than other cheaper pegs.
+Most importantly, they keep the guitar in tune for longer than other cheaper ones.

 What We Don’t Like About AOMGD Guitar String Tuning Peg

-Overall, the pegs feel really flimsy, even though they manage to hold a tune or two.
+Overall, the tuners feel really flimsy, even though they manage to hold a tune or two.
 The screws aren’t that reliable either, maybe changing the screws would improve the quality a bit.

-New chrome tuning pegs with a heavy-duty internal gearing system.
+New chrome locking tuners with a heavy-duty internal gearing system.

 - Pack of 6